I am writing my first petition ever to try to help my friends at Old Souls K9 Rescue, a 501c3 non-profit rescue for senior and abandoned animals

 There is an enormous feral cat problem in the neighborhood, and Paula and Issac have HELPED the problem by trapping and spaying/neutering many of the cats.
 This neighbor has threatened the safety of their cats, and two of their cats have disappeared over the past year.
 The neighbor is instilling fear in other neighbors, encouraging them to speak out against Old Souls' permit request, by telling them that their property values will go down because of Old Souls being in the neighborhood.

 The truth is that this rescue is a shining example of what good responsible rescue is, and it should make Yuma, Arizona proud.
 The Old Souls property is maintained at a standard much higher than many of the other properties I saw on their block where some homes are in a state of neglect and disrepair.
-There is a meeting Sept 25th, 2017 at the Yuma Planning and Zoning Commission, and the fate of this safe haven for thrown away animals who have no place else to go is in their hands.
+Thanks to your support, they won a vote for a temporary, 1 year probationary permit from the Zoning Commission.
+Now we need the County Supervisors to approve that decision at a special hearing next month.
+We need to convince the County Supervisors that the fate of this safe haven for thrown away animals who have no place else to go is in their hands.
 PLEASE PLEASE TELL YUMA THAT OLD DOGS MATTER, AND PLEASE ALLOW OLD SOULS K9 RESCUE TO CONTINUE!!!!!!